Summer Is A Great Time For A Checkup

 Protecting Smiles Over the Summer

 What else can you do to protect your children’s smiles during summer?
 First, make sure they continue to brush twice a day and floss every evening.
 Try to offer healthy snack options, like fresh fruits and vegetables, instead of just candy and other sugar-rich options.
 Make sure they drink plenty of water too!
 Sports drinks may hydrate, but they also contain acids that are harmful for little smiles.
 Also, keep an eye out for swimmer’s calculus, which could occur due to high pH levels in pools, causing tooth sensitivity and weakened enamel.

 If you have any questions, or would like to schedule a visit for your kids, then contact our team today to learn more!

 Talk To Your Dallas, TX Pediatrician About Children’s Dentistry

 At our Dallas, TX pediatric dentist’s office provides a preventive approach to protecting smiles from cavities and other concerns.
-To find out more about the steps needed to keep little smiles healthy and strong, please call Pediatric Dental Care At Casa Linda at 214-321-4880.
+To find out more about the steps needed to keep little smiles healthy and strong, please contact your Dallas, TX, pediatric dentist by calling (214) 321-4880.